HTTP API of the FlowFuse platform

 The code property should be a well-defined string that can be used to programmatically identify the error without relying on the human-readable message.

-There are a set of predefined codes that should be used where appropriate:
+There is a set of predefined codes that should be used where appropriate:

 • unauthorized